Brian-ED/rayed-bqn/README.md

 # Ideologies
 Having as little magic as possible, magic meaning magic numbers and global values (available to the user) changing outside user's control.

 Mutations localized in namespaces like "button" are probably fine though.
+Nothing does this yet though.
 # Credits
 Lots of thanks to [@dzaima](https://github.com/dzaima) for helping with FFI.

 I owe credit to [@nulldatamap](https://gist.github.com/nulldatamap) for showing a lovely [example](https://gist.github.com/nulldatamap/30b10389bf91d6f25bb262da9c9e9709) to get me started with using FFI for BQN, and for making it easy to start with making this library.

-# Ideas
-Add a config file for info such as Raylib location and such.
-Possible ones are:
-"raylibSource/lib/libraylib.so" Windows
-"raylibSource/lib/raylib.dll" Linux